California State University

-The California State University (Cal State or CSU) is a public university system in California.
-With 23 campuses and eight off-campus centers enrolling 485,550 students with 55,909 faculty and staff, CSU is the largest public university system in the United States.
-It is one of three public higher education systems in the state, with the other two being the University of California system and the California Community Colleges.
-The CSU system is incorporated as The Trustees of the California State University.
-The CSU system headquarters is located in Long Beach, California.
+The California State University (Cal State or CSU) is a public university system in California, and the largest public university system in the United States.
+It consists of 22 campuses and seven off-campus centers, which together enroll 461,612 students and employ 63,375 faculty and staff members.
+In California, it is one of the three public higher education systems, along with the University of California and the California Community Colleges systems.
+The CSU system is officially incorporated as The Trustees of the California State University, and is headquartered in Long Beach, California.

-The CSU system was created in 1960 under the California Master Plan for Higher Education and it is a direct descendant of the California State Normal Schools chartered in 1857.
-With over 110,000 graduates annually, the CSU is the country's greatest producer of bachelor's degrees.
-The university system collectively sustains more than 209,000 jobs within the state.
+Established in 1960 as part of the California Master Plan for Higher Education, the CSU system has its roots in the California State Normal Schools that were chartered in 1857.
+It holds the distinction of being the leading producer of bachelor's degrees in the country, with over 110,000 graduates each year.
+Additionally, the CSU system contributes to the state's economy by sustaining more than 209,000 jobs.